 If the education program was specific to Respiratory Therapy the applicant may choose to request that the College review the program in order to determine whether the program is equivalent to an approved Canadian Respiratory Therapy Program.
 In order for an applicant to be considered as having successfully completed a Respiratory Therapy program that, at the time of completion, was considered by the Council to be equivalent to an approved program, the applicant must provide sufficient evidence that the entry to practice competencies were being effectively taught and evaluated by the program.
 This includes, for example, ensuring that: the classroom and clinical components enable students to attain all the required competencies; students have exposure to a variety of practice locations; training is provided by expert clinical and didactic instructors; thorough and effective evaluation of students takes place in all didactic and clinical settings using appropriate techniques; there is a program quality management/evaluation system in place.
 Where possible original documentation should be sent directly from the institution to the CRTO.
-Where this is not possible, the CRTO will accept notarized copies of the documentation (NOTE: This policy is under review and may be changed to require authentication and verification of documents by WES or a similar agency).
+Where this is not possible, the CRTO will accept notarized copies of the documentation.
 Documents required for assessment of equivalency may include the following:

-- transcripts / mark sheets / grade lists; - a description of the program; - date program began; - list of affiliations with other organizations (e.g., clinical sites, hospitals and other educational institutions; - program admission criteria: - program curriculum (didactic and clinical components); - detailed course outlines that include how students are evaluated; - information on the clinical rotations of the program including location and number of hours/weeks: - faculty lists and credentials; and - accreditation status if any (for example, Commission on Accreditation of Allied Health Education Programs CAAHEP accreditation status for US Respiratory Therapy programs).
+- transcripts / mark sheets / grade lists (as evaluated by WES); - · a description of the program; - date program began; - list of affiliations with other organizations (e.g., clinical sites, hospitals and other educational institutions; - program admission criteria; - program curriculum (didactic and clinical components); - detailed course outlines that include how students are evaluated; - information on the clinical rotations of the program including location and number of hours/weeks; - · faculty lists and credentials; and - accreditation status if any (for example, Commission on Accreditation of Allied Health Education Programs CAAHEP accreditation status for US Respiratory Therapy programs).